Kong/docs.konghq.com/app/2.3.x/hybrid-mode.md

 2.3.0 and Kong 2.3.2 should succeed.
 2. The set of plugins enabled on the Control Plane and Data Plane must be the same.
+3. For enabled plugins, the plugin version number must be the same on both the Control Plane and Data Planes.
+This check is more strict than the Kong Gateway version check, as the plugin versions must match exactly, down to the patch level.
-3. Among plugins enabled, their version number between Control Plane and Data Plane must be the same.
-Note this check is more strict because bugfix version is also checked.
-That means, for example, if `foo-plugin` has version 0.1.2 on Control Plane and 0.1.1 on Data Plane, sync will not happen.
+For example, if `foo-plugin` has version 0.1.2 on the Control Plane and 0.1.1 on a Data Plane, sync will not happen.

 If a config can not be pushed to a Data Plane due to failure of the compatibility checks, Control Plane will contain `warn` level lines in the